fonttools/fontbakery/CONTRIBUTING.md

 will make it a lot easier for us maintainers, and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉

-If this is your first contribution to Font Bakery, we have a [tutorial] that walks you through setting up your developer environment, making a change, and testing it.
+If this is your first contribution to FontBakery, we have a [tutorial] that walks you through setting up your developer environment, making a change, and testing it.

 [tutorial]: https://font-bakery.readthedocs.io/en/latest/developer/source-contrib-guide.html